pusher/chatkit-swift/README.md

 $ gem install cocoapods
 ```

-> CocoaPods version 1.3.1 or newer is recommended to build ChatKit.
+> CocoaPods version 1.3.1 or newer is recommended to build Chatkit.

-To integrate ChatKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Chatkit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'